hezzyfr/fn-curl/README.md

 1. **Download the DLL:** You can download the latest release of the DLL from the [Releases](https://github.com/yourusername/fn-curl/releases) section of this repository.

-2. **Place the DLL:** Once downloaded, place the `fn-curl.dll` file in the same directory as the Fortnite launcher executable.
+2. **Edit the DLL:** Once downloaded, extract the `fn-curl-master.rar` file in the same directory as the Fortnite launcher executable.

 3. **Configuration (if needed):** If you need to customize the server backend URL or any other settings, refer to the [Configuration](#configuration) section.